hephaestus-compiler-project/thalia-popl-eval/README.md

 ### Size of test cases

-This command computes statistics about the size of the programs synthesized by `thalia`.
+This command compute statistics about the size of the programs synthesized by `thalia`.
 The script leverages the CSV files located at `data/size`,